SgtFoose/Evil-Portals/README.md

 Next, close the console and open your Evil Portal and they should now appear.
 If not, jump out of the Portal Page and come back which will refresh the portal list.

 Make sure both the Evil Portals Web Server and Module have started and make sure your portal is "Activated" which can be verified using the "Preview" button.

+Finally after gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface.

+Logs are found at Modules > Evil Portal > Logs > View.

 ---